 The Hub is on if you see a dimmed white light, which means that everything is okay and that it is usually working; there is no need to do anything or call support.
 A dim white light on your Virgin Media Hub is good.

 If this is happening to you, then your virgin Media router is on, which means a software update is being downloaded if the Hub flashes green slowly.
 Once the update has been downloaded and installed, the Hub will need to restart.

 This means that the Hub is on.
 When you press the WPS button on the back of the Hub, the light ring will flash blue gently for 2 minutes.
 This is your VirginMedia router’s way of showing you that a connection is being attempted.

 When the WPS connection is successful on your Virgin Media router, the light ring will stay blue for 20 seconds.
 If the light ring flashes rapidly, it indicates that the WPS connection was unsuccessful, and you should try again.

 This means that the Virgin Media Hub is on.
 It is booting up and should be ready in 5 minutes.

 Alternatives to Super Hub 4 routers

-The Virgin Media Hub might not be working for you, in which case you might need to install a stand-alone WiFi router.
-Virgin Media customers end up doing this when their Wi-Fi doesn’t work properly.
+The Virgin Media Hub might not work for you, so you might need to install a stand-alone WiFi router.
+Virgin Media customers do this when their Wi-Fi doesn’t work properly.
 Here are some examples of a bad WiFi setup: